-And since webinars are growing in popularity as a comprehensive way to build strong, loyal audiences, the keys to pulling off a successful one are more valuable than ever.
-With that, we’d like to address one question that often comes up for webinar newbies: When is the best time for a webinar?
+And since they're growing in popularity as a way to build strong, loyal audiences, the keys to pulling off a successful one are more valuable than ever.
+So we’d like to address one question that often comes up a lot: When is the best time for a webinar?

-Fortunately, running a webinar company has given us some insight into that.
-Based on the data from our own users, we’ve been able to get a clear analytical picture of the webinar cycle and when attendance rates to webinars are at their best.
+Fortunately, running WebinarNinja has given us some insight.
+Based on the data from our own users, we’ve been able to get a clear analytical picture of the webinar cycle, and when attendance rates are likely to be at their best.

-But before we dive into the hard numbers, you have to understand the big picture.
+Before we dive into the hard numbers, take a look at the big picture:

 The International Question